Champions (role-playing game): Description

 Champions, first published in 1981, was inspired by Superhero: 2044 and The Fantasy Trip as one of the first published role-playing games in which character generation was based on a point-buy system instead of random dice rolls.
 A player decides what kind of character to play, and designs the character using a set number of "character points," often abbreviated as "CP."
 The limited number of character points generally defines how powerful the character will be.
 Points can be used in many ways: to increase personal characteristics, such as strength or intelligence; to buy special skills, such as martial arts or computer programming; or to build superpowers, such as supersonic flight or telepathy.
 This point system was praised by reviewers for the balance it gave character generation over random dice rolls.
 The stats in Champions are Strength, Constitution, Body, Dexterity, Intelligence, Ego, and Presence.

 Players are required not only to design a hero's powers, but also the hero's skills, disadvantages, and other traits.
 Thus, Champions characters are built with friends, enemies, and weaknesses, along with powers and abilities with varying scales of character point value for each.
 This design approach intends to make all the facets of Champions characters balanced in relation to each other regardless of the specific abilities and character features.
 Characters are rewarded with more character points after each adventure, which are then used to buy more abilities, or eliminate disadvantages.

 The system

 Players can design custom superpowers using the Champions rules system.
 Rather than offering a menu of specific powers, Champions powers are defined by their effects.
-(An energy blast is the same power regardless of whether it represents a laser beam, ice powers, or mystical spells.)
+For instance, an energy blast is the same power regardless of whether it represents a laser beam, ice powers, or magic.
 The Champions rulebook includes rules governing many different types of generic powers which can then be modified to fit a player's idea.

 This allows players to simulate situations found in superhero stories.
 Like most comic book heroes, characters and villains are frequently knocked out of the fight but seldom killed.
 There are special rules for throwing heavy objects like aircraft carriers.